n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 <figure><img src="/_images/courses/level-one/chapter-one/l1-c1-canvas.png" alt="Workflow canvas" style="width:100%"><figcaption align = "center"><i>Workflow canvas</i></figcaption></figure>

 /// note | Moving the canvas
-You can move the workflow canvas around in two ways:
+You can move the workflow canvas around in three ways:

 - Click **Ctrl + Left Mouse Button** on the canvas and move it around
+- Click **Middle Mouse Button** on the canvas and move it around
 - Place two fingers on your touchpad and slide
 ///